 - Does my laptop have a microphone

-- Asus laptop microphone not working ✓ - Forum - Software
+- Built in mic is not working [solved] > Forum - Software

 - No sound on Acer Aspire laptop fix [solved] > Forum - Laptop

 - Mic not working on HP Mini [solved] > Forum - Hardware

 - Dell Inspiron 15 Internal Mic Not working [solved] > Forum - Hardware

 - Change file creation date: on Windows, Mac